Brighteon Broadcast News, Oct 21, 2025: WHEN ROBOTS WALK AMONG US: Human token generators, robot div

 I could detect her passion with what she was doing.

-And um, you know, I reached out to her and we started communicating and she told me her situation.
+And, you know, I reached out to her and we started communicating and she told me her situation.

 It's only about seven or eight minutes.

-But that kind of kicked things off, and then Amanda took the ball and just charged down the field, just knocking people out of the way uh in her in her wake.
+And then Amanda took the ball and just charged down the field, just knocking people out of the way in her wake.

-And she just dug into stuff and got into some really really deep dives on the water levels, or not sorry, the water levels, but the contaminants in the water, how long it's been going on.
+And she just dug into stuff and got into some really, really deep dives on the water levels.

-Um there's a report of a lot of sicknesses, a lot of illnesses.
+There's a report of a lot of sicknesses, a lot of illnesses.

-And I think she'll report right now that they are sort of uh coughing up and blowing like red uh mucus out of their nose and out of their mouth because the pipes we believe have like the rust has just infiltrated the piping that they're drinking.
+And I think she'll report right now that they are sort of coughing up and blowing like red mucus out of their nose and out of their mouth.

-But uh let Amanda get into that.
+But I'll let Amanda get into that.

 So that's really my background, Mike.

-I just want to try to expose corruption and you know, try to be a crime fighter without a cape.
+I just want to try to expose corruption and, you know, try to be a crime fighter without a cape.

-Have have you heard any of his interviews?
+Have you heard any of his interviews?

 No, I'll write his name down right now.